demisto/content/Packs/CommonScripts/Scripts/ListUsedDockersImages/README.md

-List all dockers images that are in use by the installed integrations and automations
+List all Docker images that are in use by the installed integrations and automations.

 Script Data
 ---